 In July 2018, the U.N.
 Human Rights Council’s open-ended intergovernmental working group on transnational corporations and human rights (Working Group) published the Zero Draft, the first unofficial draft of a legally binding treaty that directly addresses corporate abuses of human rights.
 In 2014, the Human Rights Council adopted a resolution directing the Working Group to “elaborate an international legally binding instrument to regulate … the activities of transnational corporations and other business enterprises.”
 Four years later — yes, you read that correctly — the drafting committee produced a first draft.
 This process has not been and will not be speedy.

-And yet, this draft marks a huge achievement.
+And yet, this draft marks an achievement.
 Coming seven years after the U.N.
 Guiding Principles on Business and Human Rights were unanimously endorsed by the Human Rights Council, this is a recognition by the international community that corporate impunity for human rights abuses cannot continue.
 The Guiding Principles were an important first step and still continue to be implemented by states, through National Baseline Assessments and Action Plans, and reported on by businesses; however, they leave a gap in corporate accountability because they are voluntary.
 This treaty aims to fill that gap.

 As discussions and negotiations over the draft continue, it is important to take a moment to consider the impact the treaty could have.
 Because so much of our lives are carried out online, ICT companies, perhaps more so than companies in other sectors, have a huge impact on our human rights.
 Data breaches and censorship are an everyday occurrence, while events like the Myanmar military’s use of Facebook to incite genocide stand out and demand accountability.
 News of ex-NSA agents being hired by the UAE government to help spy on human rights activists and social media users, including minors, illustrates the nexus between states and companies in this space.
 It is therefore necessary to ensure that this treaty properly regulates ICT companies and protects our rights — and data — online.